niko1499/Lidar_Utility/README.md

 **Second Launch the Lidar_Utility**

 This is the main launch file.
 It will launch multiple nodes and rviz.
-To launch individual nodes you can use rosrun or launch after exploring the director.
+To launch individual nodes you can use rosrun or roslaunch after exploring the directors.
+Most nodes contain a launch directory.
+'''

-$ roslaunch master_launcher Lidar_Utility.launch
+roslaunch master_launcher Lidar_Utility.launch
+'''
 To manually set your main subscriber simply use
+'''

-$ roslaunch master_launcher Lidar_Utility.launch _subscriber:="your_topic"
+roslaunch master_launcher Lidar_Utility.launch _subscriber:="your_topic"
+'''

+The Lidar_Utility.launch will launch other launch files with the nameing convention node_name_core.launch these launch files contain important parameters and sometimes launch multiple instance with different setting of the same node.

+The main purpose of this launch file is to search for all the possib
+# Parameters
+There are three parameters that all the nodes in this project have.
+They are: subscriber, publisher, and mode.
+Others may exist but at a minimum all the nodes have these.

+subscriber: sets subsccriber, if one isn't specified a default will be used as defined in the cpp file
+publisher: sets publisher, if one isn't specified a default will be used as defined in the cpp file
+mode: sets mode, if one isn't specified a default will be used as defined in the cpp file For ease of use the mode can be set by a capital letter, lower case letter, or lowercase single word.
+Modes are typically things like filtered vs unfiltered, radial vs statistical ect...
+Look at the cpp file for a node to see available modes.

+to set a parameter at launch: _parameter_name:="your_setting" to set a parameter in a launch file see this [ROS documentation]()